dfripp4215/TicTacToe/README.md

 ## Future Features

+* Add scoring system to keep track of how many times a player wins
+* Add 'Player VS Computer' system
 * Add more styling and animations to make it really **POP** when someone wins.
 * Add confetti.
+* Add more confetti.